Metacognitive Monitoring: Fixing Student Overconfidence in the Classroom

 Dunning and Kruger (1999) showed that incompetence can cause overconfidence.
 Learners who struggle may not realise they do.
 High achievers often underrate their skills.
 This pattern helps teachers understand self assessment issues.

 Low-performing learners lack the knowledge needed to judge what they don't know.
-A Year 9 student who hasn't grasped basic algebraic concepts can't accurately assess their readiness for quadratic equations.
+A Year 9 learner who hasn't grasped basic algebraic concepts can't accurately assess their readiness for quadratic equations.
 They lack the domain knowledge required for accurate self-evaluation.

 Consider Sarah, struggling with photosynthesis in GCSE Biology.
 She reads about chlorophyll and light reactions, feels the terms are familiar, and rates her understanding as 7/10.
 In reality, she can't explain how these components work together.
 Her limited knowledge prevents her recognising the gaps in her understanding.